BeckyWang/data_prepocessing_for_TPM/README.md

 You can run `train_final_ldamodel(topic_number)` to get LDA model in the final training dataset accordding to the number of best topics based on the first step.

 ## Write txt to bin
-**Note**
+This code is based on the [cnn-dailymail preprocessing](https://github.com/abisee/cnn-dailymail) **Note**
 * The article and abstarct are placed in different folders, and they are associated by the same file name.
 * We divide the dataset into three parts: all_train.txt, all_val.txt and all_test.txt.
 Each of the txt file contains a series of file name.